IthacaResearch/ithacaresearch.github.io/_posts/2021-02-11-Global-Momentum.md

 Assets are grouped in three categories: risky assets (for example equities), safe assets (for example government bonds), and risk-free assets (for example ultra short term government bonds).
 If there is no asset with a positive score in a given category, the corresponding part of the portfolio will be allocated to the highest ranking risk-free assets.

-The main advantage of this strategy is its ability avoid major equity markets downtrends through diversification and momentum filtering.
+The main advantage of this strategy is its ability to avoid major equity markets downtrends through diversification and momentum filtering.

 The main source of underperformance for this strategy is the lack of a clear trend across different asset classes.